leonrode/qsim/README.md

 1. define a quantum circuit via application of gates
 2. compute the state vector after applying the circuit
-3. calculate the probabilty of output states (across all qubits, or a subrange)
+3. calculate the probability of output states (across all qubits, or a subrange)
 4. visualize the circuit in the terminal

 ### To use